-What are SIPs
+What Are SIPs

-SIP panels are either 142mm or 172mm thick.
+SIP (SBUK) panels are available in 7 thicknesses, these being 125mm, 142mm, 150mm, 172mm, 175mm, 200mm and 225mm thick.
 The panels are typically 1220mm wide and can be as long as 7.5 metres in length to suit each individual project.
+See performance chart link

 The high strength to weight ratio of SIP Panels allows large sections of your building to be fitted at once, speeding up the time required on site for erection.
 The Offsite fabrication reduces waste and also helps reduce embodied and transport energy.